fscorrupt/awesome-stars/README.md

 ## PHP

+- [projectsend/projectsend](https://github.com/projectsend/projectsend) - ProjectSend is a free, open source software that lets you share files with your clients, focused on ease of use and privacy.
+It supports clients groups, system users roles, statistics, multiple langua
 - [benjaminjonard/koillection](https://github.com/benjaminjonard/koillection) - Koillection is a self-hosted service allowing users to manage any kind of collections.
 - [AzuraCast/AzuraCast](https://github.com/AzuraCast/AzuraCast) - A self-hosted web radio management suite, including turnkey installer tools for the full radio software stack and a modern, easy-to-use web app to manage your stations.
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.